GTFO-Modding/GTDO/guides/your-first-plugin.md

 {% hint style="info" %}
 When Visual Studio first opens you are shown a Get started window.
 From here you can open your recent projects, clone github repositories, or create a new project.
 {% endhint %}
-1. Create a new project
-2. Choose "Class Library" - "A project for creating a class library that targets .NET or .NET Standard"
 {% hint style="info" %}
 We will be creating a Library project written in C# targetting all platforms
 {% endhint %}
+First create a new project and choose "Class Library" - "A project for creating a class library that targets .NET or .NET Standard"
-3. Write a name into the Project name field, such as "MyFirstPlugin" and then click "Next"
-4. ensure you have ".NET 6.0 (Long-term support)" selected as your Framework and click "Create"
+Then write a name into the Project name field, such as "MyFirstPlugin" and then click "Next" Next ensure you have ".NET 6.0 (Long-term support)" selected as your Framework and click "Create"
+{% hint style="info" %}
-5. When created you should see "Class1.cs" open
+When the project is finished creating you should see "Class1.cs" open
+{% endhint %}
-6. Click Project > Edit Project File and replace it with the following
+Click Project > Edit Project File and replace it with the following
 {% hint style="danger" %}
 The following project settings assume you have r2modman installed in the default location with BepInEx installed and run at least once
 {% endhint %}